geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Here paus'd the Sylph, and turning to the maid,

-" Now fate propitious speed thy suit!" he said; 190
+Now fate propitious speed thy suit!he said; 190

-" Why is that eye deprest with sudden fear?
+Why is that eye deprest with sudden fear?

-" My presence will but mar thy fortunes here;
+My presence will but mar thy fortunes here;

 u Thy welfare calls me hence, yet still my power

-" Shall shield and guide thee in this awful hour,
+Shall shield and guide thee in this awful hour,

 u And when this form next bursts upon thine eye, \

-" I come the harbinger of love and joy." &gt;
+I come the harbinger of love and joy.&gt;

 He spoke, Maria answered with a sigh. j